lesjames/breakpoint/readme.md

 $grid-gutter: 20px;
 ```

+### Grid Markup

+Breakpoint uses three classes to establish a grid.
+First `.wrapper` is used as
+a fixed width centering div. `.grid` is the parent container for your cells and is always
+100% fluid in width. `.grid-cell` is the child unit and can be set to either fixed or
+fluid widths.

 #### IE Support

 `$ie-support` sets the number of columns that vintage IE should use as a layout.
 Since